yutannihilation/rstudioconf2019/README.md

-# Materials for e-poster about gghighlight for rstudio::conf 2019
+# e-poster about gghighlight for rstudio::conf 2019

 ## References